Mike Vail: Chicago Cubs

 After a bunch of pinch hitter and late-inning defensive replacement appearances, Vail went 2-for-2 in his first start as a Cub.
 Over the month of July, Vail batted .347 with two home runs (including one on July 6, in his first game back at Shea Stadium since leaving the Mets) and twelve RBIs.
 For the season, Vail batted .333 with four home runs and 33 RBIs as a Cub.

 In 1979, in a platoon with left-handed-hitting Scot Thompson in right field, Vail batted .335 with seven home runs and 35 RBIs.
-Herman Franks called Vail a "constant whiner who made him sick" when he resigned as manager of the Cubs with seven games remaining on their schedule.
-"I just got tired of being around him.
+Herman Franks resigned as manager with seven games left in the season, naming several players whose attitudes he blamed for driving him out.
+One was Vail, who Franks labeled a "constant whiner who made him sick".
+Said Franks, "I just got tired of being around him.
 There isn't enough money in the world to pay me to manage if I have to look at that face every day."